-On September 15, 2023, NERC proposed revisions to its Rules of Procedure ("RoPs") regarding Reliability Standards (specifically, Section 300 (Reliability Standards Development) and Appendix 3A (Standard Processes Manual)).
-The proposed revisions include new rules and authorities by which the NERC Board of Trustees may direct the development of needed Reliability Standards on its own initiative, subject to FERC approval.
-The
+On November 28, 2023, the FERC approved revisions to NERC's Rules of Procedure ("RoPs") regarding Reliability Standards (specifically, Section 300 (Reliability Standards Development) and Appendix 3A (Standard Processes Manual)).88 As previously reported, the proposed revisions include new rules and authorities by which the NERC Board of Trustees may direct the development of needed Reliability Standards on its own initiative, subject to FERC approval.
+The proposed revisions also include streamlined comment and ballot procedures for draft Reliability Standards, as well as revisions that would both allow NERC the flexibility to implement the streamlined comment and ballot procedures proposed in the petition and consider other streamlining enhancements that may be appropriate and consistent with a fair and open process in the future.
+In approving the revisions, the FERC also directed NERC "to submit an informational filing no later than 18 months after the date of this order that discusses the effectiveness of the revised standards development process".89